newfangled-me/blog/_posts/2014-04-07-typography.md

 date: 2014-04-07 17:53:55+01:00
 layout: post
 slug: typography
-title: The Art of Typograpgy and its Relevance in the Modern World
+title: The Art of Typography and its Relevance in the Modern World
 image:
   feature: typography-banner.jpg
   credit: Wikipedia